We all remember 2020, right?

 Well, given the frankly unprecedented turmoil, it makes total sense that lots of folks are on the hunt for side hustles and passive income streams to help bring in some extra money and build wealth.

 Whether you’re looking to work less (or not at all) or simply top up your regular income with a little extra on top, your bank account would no doubt be grateful for a little cash injection.

 There’s no reason why you should work hard to earn more.
 In fact, there are plenty of ways to generate passive income without investing much of your time or labor at all.

-If you’re looking for passive income ideas, you’ve come to the right place.
+So, if you’re looking for passive income ideas, you’ve come to the right place.
 In this article, we lay out a range of ways to earn passive income and explain the biggest pros and cons of each.

-Take a look at all our ideas, and see if there’s a match for your interests.
+So, take a look at all our ideas, and see if there’s a match for your interests.

 1. Start an online store

 Keen to move product?

 While it might sound like a big operation, running a small to medium-sized online store doesn’t necessarily need to eat into your time too much.